apache/beam/learning/tour-of-beam/cloudbuild/README.md

 ## Requirements:

-1. Existing Beam Playground environment/infrastructure deployed in same GCP Project

 1. [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+2. Existing Beam Playground environment/infrastructure deployed in same GCP Project.
+Tour of Beam will be deployed to that same location  (region/zone).
+If you don't have one, please follow [Beam Playground deployment instructions](TODO: add link to Beam Playground deployment instructions) to deploy it.
-2. [GCP User account](https://cloud.google.com/appengine/docs/standard/access-control?tab=python) _(Note: You will find the instruction "How to create User account" for your new project)_<br>
+3. [GCP User account](https://cloud.google.com/appengine/docs/standard/access-control?tab=python) _(Note: You will find the instruction "How to create User account" for your new project)_<br>
   Ensure that the account has at least the following [IAM roles](https://cloud.google.com/iam/docs/understanding-roles):

    - Cloud Datastore Owner